 The Department continually works to ensure that all voters and potential voters, including those with limited English proficiency, have equal access to our services and materials.
 In accordance with federal, state, and local laws, the Department provides tools and services designed to increase access for voters who speak a variety of languages.

 The Voting Rights Act, enacted in 1965, requires the Department to provide assistance in Chinese and Spanish.

 The San Francisco Language Access Ordinance, formerly called the Equal Access to Services (EAS) Ordinance, was enacted in 2001 to help ensure equal access to City services for all San Franciscans, including those with limited proficiency in English.
 To comply with this law, the Department provides all services and official election materials to voters in English, Chinese, Spanish, and Filipino.

 The California Elections Code requires the California Secretary of State to determine the precincts where 3% or more of voting-age residents are members of a single-language minority and lack sufficient skills in English to vote without assistance.
-Based on this determination, the Department provides certain materials and services in Korean and Vietnamese.
+Based on this determination, the Department provides certain materials and services in Burmese, Japanese, Korean, Thai, and Vietnamese.